 This probably sounds familiar: You are with a group of friends arguing about some piece of trivia or historical fact.
 Someone says, "Wait, let me look this up on Wikipedia," and proceeds to read the information out loud to the whole group, thus resolving the argument.
 Don’t dismiss this as a trivial occasion.
 It represents a learning moment, or more precisely, a microlearning moment, and it foreshadows a much larger transformation—to what I call socialstructed learning.
 Socialstructed learning is an aggregation of microlearning experiences drawn from a rich ecology of content and driven not by grades but by social and intrinsic rewards.
+The microlearning moment may last a few minutes, hours, or days (if you are absorbed in reading something, tinkering with something, or listening to something from which you just can’t walk away).
 Think of a simple augmented reality app on your iPhone such as Yelp Monocle.
-This is exactly what a project from USC and UCLA called HyperCities is doing: layering historical information on the actual city terrain.
-So look beyond MOOCs (Massive Open Online Courses) in thinking about the future education.